Ownership and Access to IP

 - Research and development with sector-leading experts

 We encourage and support the formation of start-up companies using unique expertise and resources available within the university.
-For example, The REACH Centre Limited, set up specifically to support registrants in meeting their duties under REACH legislation and to effectively manage and comply with current and future chemical legislation.
+For example, The REACH Centre Limited, set up specifically to support registrants in meeting their duties under REACH legislation and to effectively manage and comply with current and future chemicals legislation.

 The university commercially licenses IP through its wholly-owned subsidiary company Lancaster University Business Enterprises Ltd (LUBEL).